What is the Notifications mode?

 - Snoozing notifications

-What's new in this version of BlueStacks?
+What's new in the latest version of BlueStacks?

 Features of the Notifications mode

 - One place for accessing all your notifications: Even when you are not playing or while BlueStacks is running in the foreground, the BlueStacks icon will appear and show you the number of unread notifications when you get a new notification.

 - Granular control: You can easily choose the apps for which you want to see the notifications and the kind of notifications you want to see for each app.

 - Focus on the task at hand: BlueStacks is minimized to the system tray in the notification mode.

 - Save power on your PC: All apps within BlueStacks remain closed in this mode and this helps save power consumption.

 - You can enable sound alerts for your notifications.

 - You also have the option to snooze your notifications.